nurgasemetey/nurgasemetey.github.io/_posts/2020-11-24-extension-ulauncher.md

 `description` - subtext which is also shown to user, look at screenshot above

-`on_enter` - most important part, says what to do if user click on this items.
+`on_enter` - most important part, says what to do if user clicks on this items.
 In my case, it is `CopyToClipboardAction` action which copies data to clipboard.

 # Summary